zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

     the selection and try clicking on the hamburger icon again to display the popup menu.

       - Select the *Open Properties* option in the popup menu.
 The properties display in the lower panel.

+      - In the *Title* field at the right, enter *Order Request Needing Evaluation*.
+This will make the task clear to the Regional Manager when it is dispatched to them.

+      - In the associated *Task Summary* field, enter *This is an order request from a store manager that needs evaluation.*

       - Let’s create the form.
 In the Form area of the properties panel, click the *plus sign icon* and click *New Web Form* in the popup